AutoSourceID-FeatureExtractor. Optical image analysis using a two-step mean variance estimation network for feature estimation and uncertainty characterisation: Introduction

 Optical sky surveys have a significant impact on various scientific fields, such as astrophysics, cosmology, and planetary science.
 These surveys collect data on the positions, luminosities, and additional attributes of celestial objects, such as stars, galaxies, and quasars, and have contributed greatly to the scientific community's knowledge and understanding of the universe.

 Shortly, the development of multiple large-scale optical survey telescopes will substantially enhance our capacity to investigate the cosmos and expand our understanding of its properties and evolution.
-A prime example is the Vera C. Rubin Observatory \citep{Ivezic2019}, presently under construction in Chile.
-Equipped with an 8.4-meter telescope engineered for conducting an extensive sky survey spanning over 20,000 square degrees, it will deliver crucial data on billions of celestial objects.
+A prime example is the Vera C. Rubin Observatory \citep{Ivezic2019}, which is presently under construction in Chile.
+Equipped with an 8.4-metre telescope engineered for conducting an extensive sky survey spanning over 20,000 square degrees, it will deliver crucial data on billions of celestial objects.
+Furthermore, the adoption of large-format complementary metal-oxide semiconductor (CMOS) detectors in astronomy is expected to increase data acquisition speeds by two orders of magnitude, leading to a substantial increase in data volume.

-Due to the imminent surge in data volume and intricacy, traditional image processing methods will face escalating challenges.
+Due to the imminent surge of data, traditional image processing methods will face escalating challenges.
 Consequently, recent years have witnessed a transition towards using machine learning techniques for data analysis, with the ultimate objective of real-time processing.
-Specifically, in the realm of image processing, Convolutional Neural Networks (CNN, \citealp{Lecun1998}) have demonstrated success in classifying astronomical objects, such as galaxies based on morphological characteristics \citep{Vavilova2022}, exoplanet detection \citep{Cuellar2022}, image reconstruction from noise-corrupted or incomplete data \citep{Flamary2016}, and photometric redshift estimation \citep{Mu2020, Schuldt2021}.
+Specifically, within the specialised field of astronomical image processing, convolutional neural networks (CNNs, \citealt{Lecun1998}) have proven remarkably effective, excelling in a variety of applications such as galaxy classification based on morphological characteristics \citep{Vavilova2022}, exoplanet detection \citep{Cuellar2022}, image reconstruction from noise-corrupted or incomplete data \citep{Flamary2016}, detection and classification of point sources from gamma-ray data \citep{Panes2021}, and photometric redshift estimation \citep{Mu2020, Schuldt2021}.